-PNG runner advances to state - Port Arthur News
+Port Neches-Groves freshman Katherine Page aces Region III meet; next stop is state - Port Arthur News

 Port Neches-Groves freshman Katherine Page advanced to the 5A state finals after finishing sixth in the Region III meet in Huntsville on Monday.

 She was the top freshman finisher in the region with a 3-mile time of 19 minutes, 43.1 seconds.
-The closest freshman came in 14th place.

 Page will compete in the state meet Nov.
 23 at Old Settler’s Park in Round Rock.